Codecademy/docs/content/markdown/concepts/lists/lists.md

 It will look like:

-- 🎸 &nbsp; Play more music
+- 🎸  Play more music
-- 📚 &nbsp; Read more books
+- 📚  Read more books
-- 👩 &nbsp; Code more stuff
+- 👩  Code more stuff

 Indent one or more items to create a nested list.